 Understand the Colour Rendering Index

-One of the most critical traits of salon lighting is that it accurately represents and reflects colour.
+One of the most critical traits of modern salon lighting is that it accurately represents and reflects colour.
 While it’s important that the client looks and feels a million dollars while in the chair, there needs to be an element of accuracy in how the colour will look the minute they step outside.
 This aspect is vital to ensure customers will trust the beautiful colour you have created and will make them more inclined to choose you again next time.

 How well a bulb can render colour is defined by its Colour Rendering Index (CRI), which refers to the ability of a light to present colour accurately.
 As a general rule, salon-style lighting should have a CRI of 86 or higher.
 We stock a range of bulbs that are perfect for salons but feel free to contact our sales team for more information.

 While a good CRI is vital, your salon should still seek to show your guests in the best light!
 Lighting plays a massive role in creating the right ambience in a salon, and what choices you make can transform your interior’s atmosphere.

 Most salons will aim for a warm lighting solution which flatters both the appearance of the client and the design elements of the salon.
 However, if you’re going for a more open and natural style, a cooler lighting arrangement can be made to work!